ISISComputingGroup/ibex_developers_manual/Manuals.md

+This page links the IOC to the manual.

 Manuals are stored on the share, it is not always clear that they can be shared so they are just for our group.
-This page links the IOC to the manual:
+The directory name is <Company making item>__<Specific use>.

 IOC | Description | Manual Directory
 --- | -----       | -----